 Any fashion predictions for the future of Boston style?

 Boston is constantly evolving, there is an influx of young, interesting people.
 With all the European influences, we’re ever-changing.
 The city is growing so much, and we’re going to see a big influence in that.
 People are having more fun with style than before.
 I think we’re going to see different types of styles than what we’re used to, more experimentation.
+Are there any upcoming promotions we can let our readers in on?

 Your readers can sign up via our website for the latest updates as well as social media.
 We’re also on Boutikey, which is a great way to find out about flash sales.